 1. Does acyclovir affect the birth control pill?

-There are no studies on the interaction between acyclovir and birth control pills, so your doctor might prescribe them together.
+There are no studies on the interaction between acyclovir and birth control pills, so your doctor might prescribe them together, if necessary.

 2. Is it safe to use acyclovir (Zovirax) cream during pregnancy?

-Did your doctor prescribe acyclovir for treating genital herpes during pregnancy?
+Did you take acyclovir during pregnancy?
 Share your experiences with us in the comments section below.